 Unfamiliarity can discourage and scare customers away.
 If your UX does not follow your brand guideline, your customers may think they are directed to a wrong page.

 Do: Make a branding guideline for your company.
-Pick a group of fonts, a colour scheme and shapes or elements for all your channels.
+Pick a group of fonts, a colour scheme and shapes or elements for all your materials.
 If you need to collaborate with another entity, design posters that can be customized and suit all the brands.

 Don’t: Adopt a design without customizing to your identity.
 Change your branding style too often.

-For instance, a lot of Malaysians are afraid to make payment on e-commerce when they are redirected to a 3rd party page, which is the gateway page.
+For instance, a lot of Malaysians are afraid to make a payment on e-commerce when they are redirected to a 3rd party page, which is the gateway page.
 This is why we came up with OPTIMIZE by eGHL, so non-PCI compliant merchants can host their own payment page and have it fully customized according to their brand and need.